-How should I talk to my child about receiving the vaccine?
+How do I talk to my child about the vaccine?

 The COVID-19 vaccines are new, and it's normal for people to have questions about them, including kids!
 We encourage you to talk with your child about the vaccine and listen to any questions or concerns they might have.
-Having safe, honest conversations with our child about their health care is important in helping prepare them to make educated medical decisions for themselves in the future.
+Having safe, honest conversations with our child about their health care is important in helping prepare them to make educated medical decisions in the future.